tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 protocol version.]]

-The versions list from "supported_versions" has moved into the versions list with versions being one byte, but with the modern semantics of the client offering N versions and the server picking one.
+The versions list from "supported_versions" has moved into ClientHello.versions with versions being one byte, but with the modern semantics of the client offering N versions and the server picking one.

 In order to conserve space, the following extensions have default values which apply if they are not present: